phenotypic/ATACseq-Processor/README.md

 bash processor.sh
 ```

 The first thing the script does is generate a quality control report for the two files in the `ATAC_paired` subdirectory and output it to the `Quality_ATAC` folder.
-You can view the reports in a web brower.
+You can view the reports in a web browser.
 Use [this](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/) guide to interpret the results.

 Once the script has finished running, open the `SPECIES.clipped.sorted.bw` file in the [IGV Genome browser](https://software.broadinstitute.org/software/igv/) and load a reference genome to view chromatin accessibility: